actions-marketplace-validations/maarten-boot_rl-scanner-docker-action/README.md

 **Required** The name of the person to greet.

 ## Outputs

-## `time`
+* `time` The time we greeted you.

-The time we greeted you.
+* `status` The time we greeted you.

 ## Example usage

--uses: actions/rl-scanner-docker-action@v1
+    -uses: actions/rl-scanner-docker-action@v3
     with:
-  who-to-greet: 'Mona the Octocat'
+      my-artifact-to-scan: 'README.md'